 Kesley Ruhl is an active visual artist and performance artist creating haunting and beautiful pieces that challenge and delight the viewer.
 After engaging in an intensive art-activism master-class with Clayton Windatt in 2016, Ruhl now engages in creation and dissemination actively.
-After recently performing at the Honest Ed’s closing reception in Toronto as part of the Future in Safe Hands Collective, Ruhl now brings performance works to the upcoming “Duality” project at the Capitol Centre, summer 2017.
+After recently performing at the Honest Ed’s closing reception in Toronto as part of the Future in Safe Hands Collective.

 Kelsey is the Artistic Director of the “On the Edge Fringe Festival” in North Bay, which just celebrated its fifth summer of Fringe.
 She continues to work with other Northern artists to make the festival bigger and better every year.